Integrated Sliding-Short/Probe Tuner with Doorknob Transition for High-Q Cavities: Analytical Model of the Integrated Coax-Waveguide Tuner

 \begin{itemize} \item \textit{Gap segment, $h_{\rm g}$ (coaxial).} This $50-\Omega$ coax section lies \emph{below} Plane B, inside the door‑knob gap~$g$.
 Its current returns on the cylindrical post, so its inductance is fully captured in $L_{\rm d}^{\star}$; it does \emph{not} radiate into the cavity.

 \item \textit{Exposed segment, $h$ (radiating).} The length that protrudes \emph{above} Plane B enters the cylindrical TM$^z_{011}$ cavity.
-Near the axis, the cavity cross‑section is locally flat; therefore, Slater’s on‑axis short‑dipole formulas for a rectangular guide of narrow wall $a$ remain an accurate first‑order model \cite{slater_microwave_1942}: \end{itemize}
+Near the axis, the cavity cross-section is locally quasi-planar; therefore, Slater’s on-axis short-dipole expressions provide a convenient first-order approximation for the probe self-impedance as a function of $h$ \cite{slater_microwave_1942}.
+Because the probe radiates into a cylindrical cavity (TM$^{z}_{011}$) rather than a uniform rectangular guide, \eqref{Xp} should be interpreted as an \emph{effective} reactance used for synthesis.
+Any residual reactive error is compensated by the adjustable backshort $l_{\rm s}$, and the final operating points are validated against full-wave FEM and measurements in Sec.~\ref{results}. \end{itemize}

-(The closed-form \eqref{R_rad}--\eqref{Xp} hold for $h\!\ll\!\lambda$ and $a<\lambda/2$.)
+(The closed-form \eqref{R_rad}--\eqref{Xp} hold for $h\!\ll\!\lambda$ and $\lambda<2a$, i.e., operation above TE$_{10}$ cutoff.)
+Here $\lambda\equiv\lambda_0=c/f$ is the free-space wavelength.
 These expressions are consistent with coaxial-probe measurements in circular and rectangular waveguides reported in \cite{LiangIMS1992,MacPhieTMTT1990}.
-Here \(d\) is the probe diameter and \(a\) the ``narrow'' dimension of the WR‑42 guide immediately beneath Plane B. Matching real parts fixes the transformer ratio so that the probe extracts exactly the intrinsic cavity loss under critical coupling:
+Here $d$ is the probe diameter and $a$ is the WR--42 broad-wall dimension that sets the TE$_{10}$ cutoff.
+Matching real parts fixes the transformer ratio so that the probe extracts exactly the intrinsic cavity loss under critical coupling: